 COPD – A Common Threat to Smokers

-2. Risk Factors for COPD
+2. COPD Risk Factors

 As is known smoking is the most vital factor causing obstacles in lungs.
 But passive smokers are also at the risk of developing this health hazard.
 Long term cigarette smoking and large amount of second-hand smoke both are equally damaging for lung health as smoke damages airways, air sacs and the lining of the lungs over time.
 Consequently, it reduces the oxygen absorbing carbon dioxide expelling capacities of the capillaries making breathing more difficult for smokers.